manifold-systems/manifold/docs/articles/preprocessor.md

 the preprocessor plugs directly into Java's compiler to provide seamless conditional compilation using familiar directives.

 # Preview

-Here's a quick preview to give you a taste of Manifold's preprocessor with a simple example.
+Here's a quick preview to give you a taste of Manifold's preprocessor.
 <br>
 <p>
   <video height="60%" width="60%" controls="controls" preload="auto" onclick="this.paused ? this.play() : this.pause();" autoplay loop>